eclipse-iceoryx/iceoryx/doc/website/release-notes/iceoryx-unreleased.md

 27. `LogLevel` enum moved from `iceoryx_hoofs/log/logcommon.hpp` to `iceoryx_hoofs/iceoryx_hoofs_types.hpp`

-28. Using multiple logger instance and logging directly via a logger instance in not supported anymore out of the box
+28. Using multiple logger instances and logging directly via a logger instance in not supported anymore out of the box

     ```cpp
     // before